dianaseung/quickLR/README.md

 </p>

 - Cleanup Script looks at all folders in $PROJECTDIR within 1 depth, and compare their last modified date to expiration date (set by user).
+- The goal is for cleanup to delete both the physical files, as well as the associated MySQL database.
+(Please note that this is a WIP.)
 - Manually run script to delete all Project directory and MySQL database older than expiration date, based on last modified date.
     - If last modified date is older than expiration date, check if the MySQL database listed in the portal-ext.properties still exists.
         - If database still exists, prompt to delete database.